 The final step to starting as an indoor skydiver is to learn to change your fall rate, enabling you to, relatively speaking, fly up and down in the wind tunnel (of course, in the sky, this effect is simply increasing and decreasing the rate of descent).

 To increase your fall rate (and go ‘down’), you’ll emphasize that stable arched position you learned at the beginning, pushing forward more with your hips.
 You’ll also bring your arms in a little toward your body, thus decreasing your surface area and allowing you to fall faster.

 To decrease your fall rate is the opposite; rather than pushing forwards with the hips, you’ll relax them and think instead about cupping the air with your chest and using your arms and legs to make yourself as big as possible.
 This will slow you down and mean you can fly ‘up’.

 Ready to learn how to indoor skydive?
-The instructors at Paraclete XP can’t wait to assist you in your exciting journey towards mastering bodyflight.
-View indoors skydiving prices for more information or contact a member of our team to find out how to get started.
+The instructors at Paraclete XP can’t wait to assist you in your exciting journey towards mastering body flight.
+View indoors skydiving prices or reserve your flight today!

 Tags: indoor skydiving tips